conplementAG/i18next-calinga-backend/README.md

 ```

 Available languages can be accessed at `CalingaBackend.languages` or by addding a handler for `CalingaBackend.onLanguageChanged`.
+If `devMode` is set in `CalingaBackendOptions` this list also contains a language that shows keys (cimode).

 For a full integration sample for react native including a cache have a look [here](https://github.com/conplementAG/calinga-react-native-demo).